rdnajac/cbmf/README.md

 # eg last command was `ls -l /path/to/file`
 !$   # /path/to/file
 ```

 ### Multi-threading

-Many programs have a flag that allows them to be run in parallel, across multiple threads.
+Many programs have a flag that allows them to be run across multiple threads.

 ``` sh
 THREADS=$(nproc)  # use the maximum number of cores